 Edith Karlson (b.
 1983) is a freelance artist who lives and works in Tallinn, Estonia.
 She graduated from Estonian Academy of Arts where she gained her Master’s degree in Sculpture.
 In 2006 Karlson was awarded with the Young Artist of the Year Award and in 2015, the People’s Choice Award of the Köler Prize.
 Karlson has had multiple solo and group exhibitions in Estonia as well as abroad.
 In 2011 she collaborated with British artist Sarah Lucas and art collective Gelitin on an exhibition ‘Lucas-Bosch- Gelatine’ in Kunsthalle Krems, Austria.
 In 2015 Karlson assisted Sarah Lucas in the production of Lucas’ solo exhibition ‘I Scream Daddio’ for the British Pavilion at the Venice Biennale.

-The project is financed by Estonian Embassy in Vilnius and Cultural Foundation of Estonia.
+The project was financed by Estonian Embassy in Vilnius and Cultural Foundation of Estonia.